-Unfortunately for this year’s Super Bowl there won’t be a dedicated 360 video broadcast, so while you won’t be able to watch the Super Bowl in VR as if you’re sitting right in the stadium, you can leverage VR to watch the normal TV broadcast of game in a huge virtual theater where you’re sitting right next to your friends.
+There won’t be any 360 immersive video options to watch the game like in years past, however you can leverage VR to watch the normal TV broadcast of game in a huge virtual theater where you’re sitting right next to your VR headset-owning pals.

 For this method to work you just need two things: